What is Manuel Antonio National Park in Costa Rica?

-On the other side, some of the hotels right on the beach may be fairly affordable as well.
+On the other side, some hotels on the beach may also be fairly affordable.

-But, more importantly, be aware that some of the most beautiful and pleasant lodgings in the region are focused on the views and the surrounding forest rather than the beach.
+But, more importantly, be aware that some of the region’s most beautiful and pleasant lodgings are focused on the views and the surrounding forest rather than the beach.

 There are options for all budgets, from backpacker hostels in Quepos to modest family-owned “cabinas” and stunning five-star resorts.

-The hotel you choose for you and your party should be based on the reason you want to visit Manuel Antonio.
+The hotel you choose for you and your party should be based on why you want to visit Manuel Antonio.
 Inquire with our staff who live in the region and personally know all of the hotels.